seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Best to preserve it: if I lose mine honour,
 I lose myself: better I were not yours
 Than yours so branchless.
 But, as you requested,
-Yourself shall go between ’s: the mean time, lady,
+Yourself shall go between 's: the mean time, lady,
-I’ll raise the preparation of a war
+I'll raise the preparation of a war
 Shall stain your brother: make your soonest haste;
 So your desires are yours.

 **OCTAVIA**
 Thanks to my lord.
 The Jove of power make me most weak, most weak,
 Your reconciler!
-Wars ’twixt you twain would be
+Wars 'twixt you twain would be
 As if the world should cleave, and that slain men
 Should solder up the rift.